Abhijeetj0505/AI_Mini_Projects/README.md

 * Used optimizer RMSprop (root mean squared)

-### Project 3 - Boltzmann Machine Recommender System
+### Project 3 - Boltzmann Machine Recommendation System

 This is a recommender system built based on the theory of "Restricted Boltzmann Machines".
 This system is built from scratch, the layers,the nodes and the functionality are manually coded.
 There are available libraries which someone can use to replicate a RBM though.
 For the training of our RBM we use 100,000 ratings, but in the "data" folder a set with 1,000,000 ratings is also provides in case someone wants to achieve better results.